UCL/MPHY0026/doc/registration/methods.rst

     -m doc/registration/liver.vtp \
     -c doc/registration/liver_camera.txt

-in the root of the git repo.
+in the root of the MPHY0026 (i.e. this course) git repo.

 * *To Do*: record video of SmartLiver on LiverPhantom